JuliaLang/www.julialang.org/index.md

 By design, Julia allows you to range from tight low-level loops, up to a high-level programming style, while sacrificing some performance, but gaining the ability to express complex algorithms easily.
 This continuous spectrum of programming levels is a hallmark of the Julia approach to programming and is very much an intentional feature of the language.

-# Designed for Parallelism & Cloud Computing
+# Designed for Parallelism and Cloud Computing

 Julia does not impose any particular style of parallelism on the user.
 Instead, it provides a number of [key building blocks for distributed computation](/manual/parallel-computing), making it flexible enough to support a number of styles of parallelism, and allowing users to add more.